LLNL/b-mpi3/README.md

 Here we enumerate some of problems,

 * Function calls have many arguments (e.g. 6 or 7 arguments in average)
-* Many mandatory arguments are redundant or could easily have a default natural value ( e.g. message tags are not alway necessary).
+* Many mandatory arguments are redundant or could easily have a default natural value ( e.g. message tags are not always necessary).
 * Use of raw pointers and sizes, (e.g. `&number` and `1`)
 * Argument is type-erased by `void*`.
 * Only primitive types (e.g. `MPI_INT`) can be passed.
-* Consistency between pointer types and datatypes is responsibility of the user.
+* Consistency between pointer types and data-types is responsibility of the user.
 * Only contiguous memory blocks can be used with this interface.
 * Error codes are stored and had to be checked after each function call.
 * Use of handles (such as `MPI_COMM_WORLD`), handles do not have a well defined semantics.